impromp02/aura/README.md

-# contains files that I developed using simple css and html.
+# Aura Around
+A project I created as an HTML and CSS revision.